 Unfortunately during a routine follow-up MRI in May 2017, he was diagnosed with a reoccurrence.
 He had to have another brain surgery and then his parents made the decision to relocate from Alberta back to Ontario to be under the world-class care of SickKids.
 Liam will continue monthly chemotherapy sessions until he turns 5.
 Through this all, Liam defies all odds and is a beacon of hope and happiness despite all the treatments.

 We will climb Mount Fairview in honour of Liam.

-Anthony Bronson started his relationship with SickKids at only 8 hours old, when he was diagnosed with a rare stage 4S Bilateral Adrenal Neuroblastoma with metastases to the liver.
-This rare disease affects less than 50 patients worldwide, but that was no reason for Anthony to quit.
+Bronson started his relationship with SickKids at only 8 hours old, when he was diagnosed with a rare stage 4S Bilateral Adrenal Neuroblastoma with metastases to the liver.
+This rare disease affects less than 50 patients worldwide, but that was no reason for Bronson to quit.
 At 5 days old he began chemotherapy and over the next few months, underwent several invasive treatments and a liver transplant, donated from his big sister.

-Finally, after living the first few months of his life at SickKids receiving unparalleled around the clock care, Anthony was ready to go home.
+Finally, after living the first few months of his life at SickKids receiving unparalleled around the clock care, Bronson was ready to go home.
 He is now a healthy and happy boy, only returning to SickKids twice yearly for checkups and to say hello to his favourite staff.